AbduazizZiyodov/flask-authlib/README.md

 > `@app.route(url_rule:str, methods:list)` - we should sent GET request to `/`

-> `@jwt.required(permission:str)` - this is protection of this API view.
-User have to send request with jwt token based on required permission.
-For this view , required `read:data` permission.
+> `@jwt.required(permission: str)` - this is the protection of this API view.
+The user has to send a request with jwt token based on required permission.
+For this view, required `read: data` permission.

-If the above requirements are met , user will definitely get the necessary information 😃
+If the above requirements are met, the user will get the necessary information 😃

 **Send request without jwt token🧐:**